Processing

 Milling Tests

-Over time it became apparent that rock selection, milling and batch size can have a big impact on the final product.
-To begin to understand this better, the following tests were performed.
+Over time it became apparent that rock selection, the milling process and batch size (total amount milled and mixed together) can have a big impact on the final product.
+To begin to understand this better, the following five milling tests were performed.

-The granite was crushed until it passed through either a 6 mm or 3 mm seive.
-It was then loaded and milled in a 5-liter porcelain jar using porcelain balls as described in the table below.
+The granite selected for the tests was sorted to contain only Granodiorite (as opposed to Granite).
+The granite was calcined and crushed until it passed through either a 6 mm or 3 mm sieve.
+It was then milled in a 5-liter porcelain jar using porcelain balls as described in the table below.

 1 6 2 2.5 6 50